 CIS Index and Abstracts, 1970+ (ALEXANDER DOCREF Index Table 1) references a wealth of Congressional source material--hearings, committee prints, reports, law summaries.
 Most of this material is available at Alexander.
 A separate guide for Congressional Research is available.
 THOMAS and FDSys, the Federal Digital System are also helpful sites.

 American Statistics Index, 1974+ (ALEXANDER DOCREF Index Table 2) covers federal government statistics.
 Alexander Library receives depository copies of much of the material; a companion ASI microfiche collection is available for the non- depository component.
 A companion reference tool, the Statistical Reference Index, is excellent for statistics of state governments.
-Both ASI and SRI indexes, and some full text, are also available online in ProQuest Statistical Insight.
 Alexander has a complete collection of SRI in microfiche.
 ASI non-depository microfiche and SRI microfiche are in putty colored cabinets in the DOCREF area.

 Many other specialized indexes are available to access our federal collections.
 Examples include the American Foreign Policy & Treaty Index, Declassified Documents Reference System, Index to U.S. Congressional Committee Prints, and Post World War II Foreign Policy Planning to name just a few.